Why NostalgiaPHP?

 - Jekyll / Hugo → great static site generators, but you need Ruby or Go, and a build process.
 Server side rendering has many more advantages.

-All of them are fantastic at scale.
-But what if you just want to make a small website — with a few pages, some collections (like a blog or portfolio), and a couple of partials for your header and footer?
+They’re all fantastic at scale.
+But what if you just need a small site — a few pages, a blog or portfolio, and a header and footer?

 The Solution